We love to talk about our trips! (541) 450-9855

 Rowing Training on Oregon’s Hood River

-This course will include training to help boaters make the transition from Class III to Class IV boating.
+The goal of this course is to provide training that will help boaters transition from Class III to Class IV.
 The course goals are:

 • Understand “team boating” and apply it on the river